saadhn4/tailwind-discrd-sidebar/README.md

 A simple static UI clone of the Discord sidebar using **Tailwind CSS** and **Bootstrap Icons**.

-## 📸 Preview

-> A vertical sidebar with user icons and a second panel for channel navigation, mimicking the Discord layout.

 ## 🛠️ Tech Stack

 - **HTML**